HNLMS Potvis (S804)

-Potvis (Dutch: Sperm whale) was a Potvis class (modified Dolfijn-class submarine) of the Royal Netherlands Navy.
+Potvis (Dutch: Sperm whale) was a Potvis-class submarine (a modified Dolfijn-class submarine) of the Royal Netherlands Navy.

 Ship history

 The submarine was laid down on 17 September 1962 at the Wilton-Fijenoord shipyard in Schiedam and launched on 12 January 1965.
 2 November 1965 she was commissioned in the Dutch navy.

 In January 1968 Potvis and Dolfijn left the port of Den Helder for a war simulation in the northern Atlantic Ocean that would last 5 weeks.

 The boat was overhauled in 1970 at the Wilton-Fijenoord shipyard.

 From October until November 1976 Potvis and the tender Mercuur perform torpedo system trials at Andros, Bahamas.

 From 2 to 21 July 1978 Potvis, Dolfijn, Zeehond and Zwaardvis practiced firing exercises.

 On 19 November 1982 a refit of the boat started at the Naval Yard in Den Helder.
 This lasts until 8 August 1983.

 In 1984 she made a visit to Willemstad Curaçao.
 The following years she made several visits to Norway and Scotland.

 On 18 June 1992 she was finally decommissioned and broken up 1994, wearing a special ceremony painting of a Sperm whale.